networknext/next/docs/source/index.rst

 	    next_server_send_packet( server, from, packet_data, packet_bytes );
 	}

 Now create the server.
-In this example, we bind the server to port 50000 on 127.0.0.1 IPv4 address (localhost) and the datacenter where your server is running to "local":
+In this example, we bind the server to port 50000 on 127.0.0.1 IPv4 address (localhost) and set the datacenter where your server is running to "local":

 .. code-block:: c++